-- 1.15 The Edwardstone Neighbourhood Plan is supported by the following documents: - Edwardstone Design Codes and Guidance undertaken by consultants AECOM completed in September 2022 and updated in February 2024 a focus on design elements to inform policy making and application determination across the Neighbourhood Area. - Data Profile A compendium of factual evidence about the Parish - Edwardstone Green Corridors and spaces assessment undertaken by Suffolk Wildlife Trust in September 2023
+- 1.13 This submission version of the Edwardstone Neighbourhood Plan is accompanied by the following documents: - Edwardstone Design Codes and Guidance undertaken by consultants AECOM completed in September 2022 and updated in February 2024 a focus on design elements to inform policy making and application determination across the Neighbourhood Area. - Data Profile A compendium of factual evidence about the Parish - Edwardstone Green Corridors and spaces assessment undertaken by Suffolk Wildlife Trust in September 2023 - 1.14 Public consultation on the draft Neighbourhood Plan and the supporting documents took place between 30th October and 11th December 2023.
+At the end of the consultation period, all comments received were reviewed by the Neighbourhood Plan Steering Group and changes to the Plan made, as appropriate.
+The Parish Council agreed for the amended Neighbourhood Plan to be submitted to Babergh District Council at its meeting on 18th March 2024.